Data Centers in Rio Claro

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Rio Claro, as of September 2025.
-Secure, low-latency access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved through private network connections to data centers in the São Paulo metropolitan area.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Rio Claro, as of September 2025.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated private network connections to their nodes in São Paulo.

-Internet Exchange Points (IXPs) Public peering is not a feature of this market.
-All significant peering occurs through private connections or via IX.br (Brazil Internet Exchange) in São Paulo, the largest and most important IXP in the region.
+Internet Exchange Points (IXPs): Public peering is not a feature of the Rio Claro market.
+All significant peering occurs through IX.br in São Paulo, the largest internet exchange in Latin America, which is reachable via carrier transport.

 Power Analysis